pmeredit/babelfish/README.md

 ## Overview

+Babelfish introduces two new stages to MongoDB aggregation: `$conjure` and `$join`.
+These stages abstract storage from the logical notion of entities in the database, allowing for queries that will continue to function as the storage model of the data evolves over time.

-The babelfish project introduces the $join pipeline stage to bridge the gap between normalized entity-relationship data models and MongoDB's document-oriented storage.
+The babelfish project bridges the gap between normalized entity-relationship data models and MongoDB's document-oriented storage.
 It provides a declarative way to:

 1. Define entity relationships and storage constraints in an ERD (Entity Relationship Diagram)
 2. Generate physical MongoDB documents based on those constraints